AdamWhitcroft/adamwhitcroft.github.io/index.md

 class: home
 ---

-South African product designer living on an island in British Columbia, Canada.
+South African software designer living on an island off the west coast of Canada.

 I recently joined [Rewind](https://www.rewind.ai) to help design and build a native macOS app aimed at giving you perfect memory.